 The products declared are aggregates manufactured by NCC Industry, Division Stone Materials.
-The declared site is Gelleråsen in Karlskoga, a mediumsized terminal with stationary and mobile crushing plants operated by NCC Industry in Sweden.
+The declared site is Rydbo in Stockholm, a large-sized quarry and terminal operated by NCC Industry in Sweden with mobile crushing plants.

-The declared products processed in Gelleråsen during 2021 (product list in Table 1) are intended to be used as, e.g. asphalt, concrete and filling material in civil engineering.
+The declared products manufactured in Rydbo during 2020 (product list in Table 1) are intended to be used as, e.g. filling material in civil engineering and railway macadam.

-Aggregates are manufactured in various fractions; from blasted rock to finely crushed 0/2 mm material (grains between 0 and 2 mm in diameter), also sand, gravel, shingle and cobblestone.
-There are 28 types of aggregates declared in this EPD, representing the products processed at the declared site, see Table 1.
+Aggregates are produced in various fractions; from blasted rock to finely crushed 0/2 mm material (grains between 0 and 2 mm in diameter).
+There are 17 types of aggregates declared in this EPD, representing the products manufactured at the declared site, see Table 1.
 The technical standards which the aggregates are compliant with are also presented.
-The aggregates mainly consist of granite, although the mineral composition varies because the raw material origins from several different extraction sites.
+The aggregates produced of the material extracted at the site mainly consist of granodiorite-granite and partly quartz diorite.
+The mineral composition of the rocks transported to the site varies because it comes from several different civil engineering projects.